tcolgate/tcolgate.github.io/content/blog/newest.md

 I often found myself in this situation when working as a network administrator on a medium sized office and data-center network in a previous role.
 The total estate consisted of several dozen high density switches, totalling a few thousand ports.
-It was not uncommon for a single user monopolise the, relatively small, central office Internet pipe.
+It was not uncommon for a single user to monopolise the, relatively small, central office Internet pipe.
 Finding which one of the many 1Gb/s ports was originating the 40Mb/s spike was tedious, and usually involved scrolling through pages of cacti graphs to locate the floor and port responsible.